Motivational Quotes for Sales Team to Achieve Targets

 Valence refers to the perceived value of received rewards from the organization.

-Expectancy sees the answers to the question “Will I become happy if I get the particular reward?”
+Expectancy refers to the answer to the question: “Will I become happy if I get the particular reward?”

 Vroom Expectancy Theory Organizational Implication

-The Use of Expectancy Theory To Evaluate How Does Pay Influence Individual Employees?
+The Use of Expectancy Theory To Evaluate How Pay Influences Individual Employees

 • Expectancy theory emphasizes expected rewards.